-I am the husband of Rebecca and father of 3 boys.
+I’m married to Rebecca, a pastor at Wellspring Covenant Church, and we have 3 boys.
 Following a 6-month battle with liver cancer, our second son Vincent died in 2010 at the age of 18 months.
-In addition to chronicling my journey through the grieving process, this blog explores the convergence of faith and the common good from my vantage point within the shifting landscape of 21st century evangelicalism.
+In addition to chronicling my journey through the grieving process, this website began as a blog exploring the intersection of faith and culture from my vantage point within the shifting landscape of 21st century evangelicalism.

-Disclaimer: The views and ideas expressed here are solely my own and do not necessarily represent those of my affiliations, loved ones or (heaven forbid) the multifaceted totality of the Christian faith.
+Disclaimer: The views expressed here are my own and do not necessarily represent those of my affiliations, loved ones or (heaven forbid) the multifaceted totality of the Christian faith.